Pay Transparency Laws by State: HR’s Latest Compliance Guide

 The law applies to employers with at least four employees, and it requires all advertisements for a job, promotion or transfer to include a pay range.
 The range must include a minimum and maximum; it cannot be open-ended.

-The law does not require disclosure of other forms of compensation, such as employer-provided insurance or overtime pay, in job advertisements.
+The law does not require disclosure of other forms of compensation, such as employer-provided insurance or overtime pay, in job postings.

 The city has said violators “may have to pay monetary damages to affected employees, amend advertisements and postings, create or update policies, conduct training, provide notices of rights to employees or applicants, and engage in other forms of affirmative relief.”